rutherford-nj/www.rutherfordboronj.com/upcoming-events.md

 **• Weather Hotline: 201-460-3000 ext 3177**

-**Mayor’s Wellness Campaign OPEN SWIM!!** TFriday evenings in March there will be free, open swim at the Rutherford High School Pool (56 Elliott Place, enter by field on Fairview Ave behind school) on a first-come, first-serve basis (70 Maximum).
+**Mayor’s Wellness Campaign OPEN SWIM!!** Friday evenings in March there will be free, open swim at the Rutherford High School Pool (56 Elliott Place, enter by field on Fairview Ave behind school) on a first-come, first-serve basis (70 Maximum).
 The dates are March 8th, 15th, 22nd, and 29th from 6:30-8:30 PM.
 Children under 10 must have adult supervision.
 Long Hair